 Dromio of Syracuse arrives with the bail money, and of course Antipholus knows nothing of this.
-A courtesan enters, demanding a gold chain in exchange for the ring she gave him.
+A Courtesan enters, demanding a gold chain in exchange for the ring she gave him.
 Shakespeare pared down this character's role considerably from his Plautus source (Garber 168).
 Antipholus thinks she must be a demon and exits.
-The courtesan will tell his wife that "He rush'd into my house, and took perforce / My ring away.
+The Courtesan ruminates, "Now out of doubt Antipholus is mad, / Else would he never so demean himself" (IV.iii.81-82).
+She swapped a ring for the promised chain, but will tell his wife that "He rush'd into my house, and took perforce / My ring away.
 This course I fittest choose, / For forty ducats is too much to lose" (IV.iii.94-96).

 Dromio of Ephesus has bought a rope and knows nothing about bail money when Antipholus of Ephesus asks about it, so Antipholus beats this Dromio some more.
-Adriana brings Doctor Pinch, "a conjurer" (IV.iv.47), to exorcise Antipholus' demonic possession.
+Adriana brings Doctor Pinch to exorcise Antipholus' demonic possession: "Good Doctor Pinch, you are a conjurer, / Establish him in his true sense again" (IV.iv.47-48).
+[Garber thinks this character was inspired by Chaucer's Pardoner's Tale (171).]
 Dromio of Ephesus confirms Antipholus' claim that they were both locked out of the house earlier.
 Everyone thinks everyone is crazy and the Doctor pronounces the two insane, ordering that they be locked in a dark room (IV.iv.94), as in Twelfth Night.
 The Ephesian Antipholus rails against Adriana:

 Dissembling harlot, thou art false in all,Detected in this outburst is the kind of bitterness one sees in Oxford's poems such as "Loss of Good Name" (Clark 19-20).
 Antipholus and Dromio of Ephesus are bound and taken off to prison.